heurislabs/operantlabs/README.md

-# Teenage Engineering Website Recreation
+# Operant Labs Website Recreation

 A faithful recreation of the teenage.engineering website built with modern web technologies.